-If you or your spouse has managed to file your counter claim on time, you’ll then be hiring representation to get what you deserve from the split.
+If you or your spouse has managed to file your counter claim on time, you’ll then be hiring a contested divorce lawyer in New Jersey to get what you deserve from the split.
 This will typically involve mediation, meetings, and court dates.

 You might be picturing distraught couples and television trial scenes here, but rest assured that the vast majority of separation cases are settled outside of court.What’s at Stake?

 What it really comes down to is a fundamental disagreement on the terms of the split.
 Who gets the dogs?
 What about the house in Ocean County?